alexandzors/things/docs/grafana.md

 - Now that influxdb is running we can create our first database.
 This will be for [Varken](https://github.com/Boerderij/Varken) which will be collecting data from Sonarr, Radarr, Tautulli, Ombi, and sending it to influx.
 So run the following command to create your varken db.

-`curl -i -XPOST http://influxhostip:8086/query --data-urlencode "q=CREATE DATABASE varken"`
+`curl -i -XPOST http://influxhostip:8086/query --data-urlencode 'q=CREATE DATABASE "varken"'`

 You should see something like this, if it works: